rockcafe3in1/ros_android/files/hello_world_example_app/README.md

 2. Build the samples with do_everything script.

-3. Install the app in your cellphone using adb -d install as explained here:
+3. Install the app in your android device using adb -d install as explained here:
         <https://developer.android.com/studio/build/building-cmdline>

 4. Execute roscore in a terminal with ros sourced.
 Remember to export first your ip address: